tanujthakkar/Voronoi-Based-Hybrid-Astar/README.md

 ```

 <li><a href="https://github.com/tuw-robotics/tuw_multi_robot">tuw_multi_robot</a></li>
 Follow INSTALL.md given in the repository.
 Refer to this <a href="https://github.com/tuw-robotics/tuw_multi_robot/issues/29">issue</a> if compilation error exists.
+Install it in the same catkin workspace as Voronoi based Hybrid A*.
 </ul>

 <h4>Setup</h4>